 What Else Should I Know?

-If your teen is diagnosed with pubic lice, it is important to go to the doctor and get
+If you are diagnosed with pubic lice, it is important to go to the doctor and get